rutgers-db/DuplicateSearch_k-partition/README.md

 ### Simulation

 We also analyze the estimation accuracy of k-mins and OPH in `simulation` folder.
 It include how we draw the k-mins curve and simulate the OPH probability distribution.

+### Datasets Tokenization

+If you want to download and tokenize the datasets (i.e. openwebtext) we used in the paper, please refer to [this repository](https://github.com/rutgers-db/TokenizeDataset).